The Lifecycle of a Freight Bill of Lading & Focus Areas for Improvement

 The Freight Bill of Lading Lifecycle

 Chances are you’re familiar with the bill of lading lifecycle, but it’s worth reviewing in brief:

 Traditionally, this process involves handing off paper documents between parties for input before they are signed, but that leaves a lot of room for human error.
 When a field is incorrectly inputted, even accidentally, labor and time are added to the BOL lifecycle that leads to unnecessary delays.

 Processing and managing BOLs is a labor- and resource-intensive process.
 Even carriers who are leveraging software to process their BOLs in-house often find that it falls short of their expectations doesn’t have the features they need or is too costly to maintain.

 While some carriers may process their BOLs in-house, many choose to outsource bill processing so they can utilize their in-house staff to focus on other tasks.

 Sometimes shippers accidentally input incorrect data on the BOL or leave out critical information.
 If the error isn’t caught early, the results can be costly.

 When information is incorrect or left out, a simple oversight can cause delays in the timely delivery of shipments, and result in delayed payments.
 Some of the information that is most commonly forgotten or inputted incorrectly includes:

-Key areas of the BOL lifecycle that are ripe for improvement
+Key Areas of the BOL Lifecycle Ripe for Improvement

 The amount of time and labor that goes into verifying and processing a BOL can impact your bottom line, so it’s no surprise that there are serious advantages to efficiently created BOLs: